Your money-making expert. Financial journalist, TV and radio personality.

-If you’ve bought something with a credit card then you should be covered.
+You should be covered.
 According to section 75 of the Consumer Credit Act (1974) your credit card will cover you for any goods with the value of between £100 and £30,000.
 If you paid a deposit of a nominal amount on your credit card and paid in some other way – cash, for example – you will also be covered.

-Longer-term guarantees and warranties are generally underwritten by a third party, which will be legally required to honour the contract whatever has happened to the retailer who originally sold the item.
+Third parties usually underwrite longer-term guarantees and warranties.
+This legally requires them to honour your contract, whatever has happened to the retailer who originally sold the item.